This course is open for applications.

 Learning and Teaching

-A range of learning and teaching methods are used, including lectures, tutorials, practical laboratory work, computer work, projects, case studies and seminars.
+Learn through lectures, tutorials, laboratory work, computer work, projects, case studies and seminars.

 Boost your skills

-We encourage students to get involved in national competitions and initiatives to boost their skills and experience.
-Some volunteer their skills to help develop the infrastructure in third world countries, through initiatives like Engineers without Borders.
+Get involved in national competitions and initiatives to boost your skills and experience.
+Volunteer your skills to help develop infrastructure in developing countries through initiatives like Engineers without Borders.

 Careers / Further study